 CO of the 4th near El Duda with the Brigade Commander 32 Tk Bde, Brig Willison DSO MC(late CO 42 RTR) and OC 2nd New Zealand Inf Bn (third from right).

 Great courage was evident at all levels.
-In this case Cpl Cowlard of 'D' Sqn 7 RTR was successfully recommended for the Military Medal by his Squadron Commander, Maj (later Maj Gen) Jock Holden, who had himself been awarded a DSO for Op BATTLEAXE, together with Lt Mcginlay - a bar to his MC and Capt Tom Craig (later CO 4 RTR) - an immediate MC for gallantry during the initial breakout from Tobruk.
+In this case Cpl Cowlard of 'D' Sqn 7 RTR was successfully recommended for the Military Medal by his Squadron Commander, Maj (later Maj Gen) Jock Holden, who had himself been awarded a DSO for Op BATTLEAXE.
+He also recommended Lt Mcginlay for a DSO but this was reduced to a bar to his MC.
+Finally he successfully recommended Capt Tom Craig (later CO 4 RTR) - for an immediate MC for gallantry during the initial breakout from Tobruk.

 Although over-matched, Rommel was not yet defeated.
 On 27 November 15 Pz Div attacked the Ed Duda ridge.
 They were driven off by Major Jack Pritchard's squadron of the 4th but succeeded in cutting the corridor into Tobruk.
 In a display of conspicuous resolve the CO held the salient position at Ed Duda.
 Fierce fighting continued around Ed Duda and Sidi Rezegh Airfield until Rommel took the decision to withdraw – as far as Agedabia by 26 December.
 Op Crusader had achieved one of its three aims.